-Importantly, the siting of buildings allows many views through to open country emphasising the rural nature of the community.
-Overwhelmingly, questionnaire respondents considered it critical to maintain this building mixture to retain the established Village character and, because of the open views, the building density.
+Importantly, the siting of buildings allows many views through to open country emphasising the rural nature of the community and adds to the street scene.
+Overwhelmingly, guestionnaire respondents considered it critical to maintain this building mixture to retain the established Village character and, because of the open views, the building density.
 Some concern was voiced at the possibility that the Village would become a ribbon development that would destroy its heart and ambience.
+Replacement or new build dwellings should be in keeping with the massing and scale of adjoining buildings and compliment the street scene.

-The majority of respondents were opposed to 'mock period' rather than contemporary design providing that it fitted the Village character.
+The majority of respondents were opposed to 'mock period' rather than contemporary design providing that it fitted the Village character and the street scene.
 Considerable concern was expressed in the narrative responses that the current mix of housing was becoming biased towards the larger family unit rather than what the Village needed to retain younger residents, mixed housing affordable to a broad range of people.